TenjinInc/procrastinator/README.md

 #### Shared Task Stores

-When there are tasks use the same storage, you can wrap them in a `with_store` block.
+When there are tasks that use the same storage, you can wrap them in a `with_store` block.

 ```ruby
 email_task_store = EmailTaskStore.new # eg. some SQL task storage class you wrote